Diamond Dealer — Mobridge, SD Since 1941

-Diamond jewelry buyer in Mobridge SD at Larsen's Jewelry and Half Interest Pawn
+Diamond dealer in Mobridge SD estate, antique jewelry Larsen's Jewelry Half Interest Pawn

-Larsen's Jewelry & Half Interest Pawn is a local diamond buyer in Mobridge, SD for engagement rings, wedding sets, estate jewelry, loose diamonds, inherited jewelry, and gold pieces.
-We review items in person, explain what affects value — including whether your diamond is GIA-graded — and give you a clear choice with no pressure to sell.
+Larsen's Jewelry & Half Interest Pawn is a local diamond dealer in Mobridge, SD.
+We buy engagement rings, wedding sets, loose diamonds, estate and antique jewelry and gold pieces — and we sell estate diamond jewelry from the case at 211 N Main St. We review items in person, explain what affects value including whether a stone is GIA-graded and whether it is natural or lab-grown, and give you a clear choice with no pressure either way.

 211 N Main St, Mobridge, SD 57601 • Mon–Fri 11am–6pm • Sat 11am–3pm • Sun closed • (605) 845-3759

-Why Bring Diamond Jewelry to Larsen's in Mobridge?
+Why Use a Local Diamond Dealer in Mobridge?

-Selling diamond jewelry can feel personal, especially when it is inherited, older, or tied to a major life event.
-Our goal is to keep the process straightforward, local, and respectful.
+Buying or selling diamond jewelry can feel personal, especially when a piece is inherited, older, or tied to a major life event.
+Our goal is to keep it straightforward, local, and respectful.

 Local Main Street Store